 6.2 Procedural Requirements.
 Upon a Special Mandatory Conversion, each holder of shares of Series D Preferred Stock or Series D-1 Preferred Stock (or shares of Common Stock issued upon conversion of the Series D Preferred Stock or Series D-1 Preferred Stock prior to any Special Mandatory Conversion) converted pursuant to Subsection 6.1 shall be sent written notice of such Special Mandatory Conversion and the place designated for mandatory conversion of all such shares pursuant to this Section 6.
-Upon receipt of such notice, each holder of such shares of Series D Preferred Stock or Series D-1 Preferred Stock or Series D-1 Preferred Stock prior to any Special Mandatory Conversion) in certificated form shall surrender his, her or its certificate or certificates for all such shares (or, if such holder alleges that any such certificate has been lost, stolen or destroyed, a lost certificate affidavit and agreement reasonably acceptable to the Corporation to indemnify the Corporation against any claim that may be made against the Corporation on account of the alleged loss, theft or destruction of such certificate) to the Corporation at the place designated in such notice.
+Upon receipt of such notice, each holder of such shares of Series D Preferred Stock or Series D-1 Preferred Stock (or shares of Common Stock issued upon conversion of the Series D Preferred Stock or Series D-1 Preferred Stock (or shares of Common Stock issued upon conversion of the Series D Preferred Stock or Series D-1 Preferred Stock prior to any Special Mandatory Conversion) in certificated form shall surrender his, her or its certificate or certificates for all such shares (or, if such holder alleges that any such certificate has been lost, stolen or destroyed, a lost certificate affidavit and agreement reasonably acceptable to the Corporation to indemnify the Corporation against any claim that may be made against the Corporation on account of the alleged loss, theft or destruction of such certificate) to the Corporation at the place designated in such notice.
 If so required by the Corporation, any certificates surrendered for conversion shall be endorsed or accompanied by written instrument or instruments of transfer, in form satisfactory to the Corporation, duly executed by the registered holder or by his, her or its attorney duly authorized in writing.
 All rights with respect to the Series D Preferred Stock and Series D-1 Preferred Stock converted pursuant to Section 6, including the rights, if any, to receive notices and vote (other than as a holder of Common Stock), will terminate at the time of the Special Mandatory Conversion (notwithstanding the failure of the holder or holders thereof to surrender any certificates for such shares at or prior to such time), except only the rights of the holders thereof, upon surrender of any certificate or certificates of such holders therefor (or lost certificate affidavit and agreement), to receive the items provided for in the next sentence of this Subsection 6.2.
 As soon as practicable after the Special Mandatory Conversion and, if applicable, the surrender of any certificate or certificates (or lost certificate affidavit and agreement) for Series D Preferred Stock, Series D-1 Preferred Stock or Common Stock so converted, the Corporation shall (a) issue and deliver to such holder, or to his, her or its nominees, a certificate or certificates for the number of full shares of Common Stock issuable on such conversion in accordance with the provisions hereof and (b) pay cash as provided in Section 4.2 in lieu of any fraction of a share of Common Stock otherwise issuable upon such conversion and the payment of any declared but unpaid dividends on the shares of Series D Preferred Stock or Series D-1 Preferred Stock converted.
 Such converted Series D Preferred Stock or Series D-1 Preferred Stock shall be retired and cancelled and may not be reissued as shares of such series, and the Corporation may thereafter take such appropriate action (without the need for stockholder action) as may be necessary to reduce the authorized number of shares of Series D Preferred Stock or Series D-1 Preferred Stock accordingly.